jcace/fil-ubc/readme.md

 Re-try the `ipfs cat`, and you should be able to download the file now!

 ### Garbage collect the CID
 `ipfs repo gc` will force a garbage-collection, and remove the file from the repository.
-Do this from the first node, but leave the first node up.
+Do this from the first node, but leave the second node up.
 Try to query from a third node, and the content should still be accessible!

 > Hint: In practice, if you want to avoid a piece of content from being garbage collected, you can run `ipfs pin add QmaKXZPnQFnL1L42WKhfMiWYoRGEGjvB7pKF3KqxRDk599` for example

 # Filecoin
 Making a storage deal on Filecoin requires a couple steps.

 ## Source data